SeverinGusenleitner/projekt/project-description.md

 * Describe what your website is about.

   * What content will it include?
-    - best starter vehicle from chosen brand
+    - comparison between different ways to travel
   * Why is this topic interesting or useful?
-    - useful for students who dont have alot of money
+    - interesting for people who want to know the fastest/cheapest/best for the economy traveling method
 ---

 ## **3. Target Audience**